 Rode Hall Silver Band has always enjoyed playing at local events, but until 2000 they had never entered any contests to see how they performed alongside other local brass bands.
 Under the conductor Roy Sparks the Band entered a competition in Stone, Staffordshire, and sure enough they won first place!
 This was a proud moment in the band’s history, and this first trophy still graces the shelves of the bandroom alongside many others.

 Rode Hall has had many conductors over the years, and each one has contributed to the success and development of the band. (see list) In early 2012 Dr. Nigel Butler took up the baton and has led the band at several contests in Blackpool, Buxton, Leicester, Wychavon and Preston.
-The most recent success came in October 2017 with the band winning first prize at the Wychavon Festival of Brass.
 Standards are rising fast and the engagement calendar is getting full!
 The band has come a long way since it began nearly 200 years ago, and hopes to continue for many more years to come.